ARM-software/arm-trusted-firmware/docs/coding-guidelines.rst

 - Use ``int`` as the default integer type - it's likely to be the fastest on all systems.
-Also this can be assumed to be 32-bit as a consequence of the Procedure Call Standard for the Arm Architecture.
+Also this can be assumed to be 32-bit as a consequence of the `Procedure Call Standard for the Arm Architecture`_ and the `Procedure Call Standard for the Arm 64-bit Architecture`_ .

 - Avoid use of ``short`` as this may end up being slower than ``int`` in some systems.
 If a variable must be exactly 16-bit, use ``int16_t`` or